DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/SAV5.png">

     * Notice how we are freeing a random chunk that is not adjacent to our overwritten chunk.
-This means the free is succesfull and we have not detected the overflow.
+This means the free is successful, and we have not detected the overflow.
 5) Now, we can change the **HEAP_CHUNK** value to be the chunk we overwrote by setting it to `0`.
 Run the program and observe the output.

     <img src="Images/SAV6.png">

    * Notice that since we are freeing an invalid chunk the overflow that corrupted the metadata was detected.
-6) Now we should change the `VALLOC_CHECK` defintion from `1` to `0` so we start freeing the `allocations` array rather than the one containing the function pointer.
+6) Now we should change the `VALLOC_CHECK` definition from `1` to `0` so we start freeing the `allocations` array rather than the one containing the function pointer.
 This way we can observe the behavior of freeing an adjacent block.
 We will also need to modify the `HEAP_CHUNK` value to be `5` or `7`.
 When we are compiling in *Debugging mode* the process tends to hang and get stuck, whereas if we compile for *Release* the heap overflow is detected.

     <img src="Images/SAV7.png">